J-o-e-G/VR-Usables/README.md

 # VR-Usables
-Usable devices, Meant to be used with Unity XR Integration and custom controller input
+Usable devices, Meant to be used with Unity XR Integration and custom controller input script